 Organizations should carefully consider the extent to which test questions and other selection method items are appropriate in content.
-This can be accomplished by first ensuring that questions are derived from properly conducted job analysis.
-It is also important to avoid ambiguous questions, and those that have weak relations with job performance.
-Further, ensure that there is more than one recruiter administering each test/interview in order to increase accountability and reduce the likelihood of biased and/or illegal questions.
+This can be accomplished by first ensuring that questions are derived from properly conducted job analysis (Campion et al., 1987).
+In line with this recommendation, it is important to avoid ambiguous questions and to avoid those that have weak relations to job performance.
+It is also useful to ensure that there is more than one recruiter administering each tests/interview in order to increase accountability and reduce the likelihood of biased and/or illegal questions.